-A report by UN Human Rights found that poverty, stigma and discrimination were the three key components which expose persons with disabilities to the impacts of climate change.
+UN Human Rights found that poverty, stigma and discrimination were the three key components which expose persons with disabilities to the impacts of climate change.
 Deborah Iyute Oyuu, on behalf of the International Disability Alliance, said instances of injustice against persons with disabilities were far from rare and this global crisis only serves to put the inequalities into stark relief.

 “Climate change is not the main cause of our hardships, but it is rather the social exclusion that we experience regularly in our daily life, the denial of our rights and the lack of legal protection,” Oyuu said, using sign language.
 “Solutions… must address the root causes of social injustice, discrimination and inequality affecting persons with disabilities.”